Road Rules 2007: Viewers' Revenge: Production details

 In 2004, after its 13th season had wrapped, the show had not been renewed by MTV and the production company of Road Rules officially stated that the show was "on hiatus".
 For the better part of two years, Bunim/Murray Productions lobbied to have the show's contract renewed, failing twice.
 Ultimately in 2006, Bunim-Murray Productions had announced that they were retooling the show to include an "interactive" portion of the series as part of a new section of their company.
 Viewers had input in the cast eliminations, and elimination face-offs aired exclusively as digital elements on mtv.com.
 In late 2006, MTV announced they were picking up the series once again, resulting in Viewers' Revenge.
 The season's working title was Road Rules 360.

-Original cast
+Cast

 Alumni

 MTV revealed the group of alumni who were invited back to participate on Monday, January 8, 2007.
 The group includes: